All You Need to Know About Interior HDR Photography

 - Shoot in RAW

 It’s very helpful to take all your photos in the RAW format.
+Shooting in RAW images provides more flexibility and detail for HDR processing, as RAW images are uncompressed and retain more information essential for high-quality HDR photography.
 This will allow you not only to edit your photos before taking them into an HDR editor but will also let you edit your HDR images much better without destroying image quality.
 To edit your RAW files, we recommend using software that’s simple, straightforward, and has a blend of presets and complete manual control to really allow your creativity to shine.
+Some HDR software can merge multiple exposures into a single .dng file, which can then be further edited just like any other RAW image.
 Luminar is a great option for this purpose, and the free trial can help you be sure that you aren’t wasting your money and time before you decide to buy it.

 After you’ve taken your exposures